Знай свой край

 15.08.2024

 The new project was developed by Warsaw architect Nikolai Obolonsky.
-The construction of the church was estimated at 147 thousand zlotys (for example, a pood of rye then cost about 2 zlotys).
-On August 6, 1924, the temple was laid by Bishop Alexander of Polesie and Pinsk in the presence of local authorities, a military garrison with an orchestra and a multi-thousand community of Orthodox and non-believers.
-From 1925 to 1928, city residents collected 36 thousand zlotys for the new temple.
-Thanks to the efforts of Senator Nazarevsky, elected in Baranovichi from the Belarusian bloc, the Polish government allocated 58 thousand for the construction of the church for three years.
-The Baranovichi city magistrate found another 8,000 for the construction of the temple.
-Four years after the start of construction, on November 20, 1928, the domes were ceremoniously installed on the temple.
-Later, until 1931, work was carried out in the center of the church, iconostases were decorated, mosaics brought from Warsaw were laid out.
-On August 23, 1928, Metropolitan Dionysius transferred to Baranovichi an iconostasis from the former house church of the Warsaw Royal Castle: 4 icons on zinc, 7 double oak doors, 40 fragments of mosaics and 13 boxes with plaster paintings - all that remained from the demolished Warsaw Cathedral of Alexander Nevsky.
-30 fragments of mosaics were collected in 4 panels and placed on the inner and outer walls of the Baranovichi church.
-Another 10 fragments are still lying in the basements of the temple, since it is impossible to get a complete picture of them.
+The construction of the church was estimated at 147 thousand zlotys (for example, a pound of rye then cost about 2 zlotys).
+On August 6, 1924, the church was founded by Bishop Alexander of Polessky and Pinsk in the presence of local authorities, a military garrison with an orchestra, and a community of thousands of Orthodox and non-Orthodox Christians.
+From 1925 to 1928, the residents of the city collected 36 thousand zlotys for a new temple.
+Thanks to the efforts of Senator Nazarevsky, who was elected in Baranovichi from the Belarusian bloc, the Polish government allocated 58,000 for the construction of the church for three years.
+The magistrate of the city of Baranovichi has found another 8000 for the construction of the temple.

 Comments